StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Add a partition

 You can add new partitions to store input data in a table.
-By default, the number of tablets in the new partition is equal to the number of tablets in the existing partitions.
-You can also adjust the number of tablets according to the amount of data in the new partition.

 The following statement adds a new partition `p4` to table `site_access` to store data generated in April.